Eigenvalue Estimates for $p$-Laplace Problems on Domains Expressed in Fermi Coordinates: Acknowledgement

 \section{Acknowledgement}

 The authors want to thank D. Krej\v{c}i\v{r}\'ik for useful discussions.
+The first author has been partially supported by FFR 2024 Barbara Brandolini, Universit\`a degli Studi di Palermo (Italy).
 The second author has been partially supported by the PRIN project 2017JPCAPN (Italy) grant: ``Qualitative and quantitative aspects of nonlinear PDEs''.

 1.8cm